garrandall/popular-music-data/tracks/tell-me-bobby-valentino.md

 I'll meet you in the VIP

-Ooh you sizzling, let me lay you on the floor
+Oh you sizzling, let me lay you on the floor
 I'm a bad boy, just thought i'd let you know
 These are the thoughts running through my mind
 Cause I'm so curious yeah